CarlosSanti00/deep_learning_project/README.md

 Final project for the course 02456 - Deep Learning, for the Fall Semester 2023.

+The main and final version of the scripts developed for this project can be found in the folder 'Project29_scripts'.

 ## Contributors

 -   Ana Pastor Mediavilla (s222761)